Approximating coarse Ricci curvature on submanifolds of Euclidean space: Introduction

 \section{Introduction}

-In \cite{BN08}, Belkin and Niyogi show that the graph Laplacian of a point cloud of data samples taken from a submanifold in Euclidean space converges to the Laplace-Beltrami operator on the underlying manifold.
-(See also \cite{Heinetal}.)\ \ Our goal in this paper is to demonstrate that this process can be continued to approximate Ricci curvature as well.
-This answers a question of Singer and Wu \cite[pg.
-1103]{SW12} , in principle allowing one to approximate the Hodge Laplacian on $1$-forms.
-The Hodge Laplacian allows one to extract certain topological information, thus we expect our result to have applications to manifold learning.
+In \cite{BN08}, Belkin and Niyogi show that the graph Laplacian of a point cloud of data samples taken from an embedded submanifold in Euclidean space converges to the Laplace-Beltrami operator of the induced metric on the underlying manifold assuming that the samples are uniformly distributed on the submanifold (See also \cite{Heinetal}).
+In \cite{AW}, the authors proved that under similar assumptions, it is possible to formulate a sample version of the Ricci curvature that converges to the Ricci curvature with respect to the induced metric of the submanifold.
+In other words, assuming that points are uniformly distributed on the submanifold, one can construct an estimator of the Ricci curvature on the graph determined by the sample points that converges in probability to the Ricci curvature of the induced metric. \\

-To do this, we need to use a modified notion of coarse Ricci curvature defined in \cite{AW1}.
-Coarse Ricci curvature is a quantity that is derived from a Laplace-type operator and defined on pairs of points rather than tangent vectors, thus it can be defined on any metric measure space.
-We define a family of coarse Ricci curvature operators which depend on a scale parameter $t.$ We show that when taken on a smooth manifold embedded in Euclidean space, these operators converge to the corresponding smooth Ricci curvature operators as $t\rightarrow0.$

-Our goal is to reconstruct the Ricci using the distance function on the ambient space, and approximation of the Laplacian. \ A problem arises in that the ambient distance squared function manifests an error at fourth order, see \cite[Lemma 4.3]{BN08} \ \ Because the definition in \cite{AW1} requires five derivatives to recover Ricci tensor, we have to modify this to a quantity that recovers the tensor using only three derivatives. \

-More specifically, by iterating the approximate Laplacian operators in \cite{BN08} one can construct an approximate $\Gamma_{2}$ operator, and test this operator on a set of \textquotedblleft linear" functions.
-This defines a coarse Ricci curvature on any two points from a submanifold.
-This approach recovers the Ric$_{\infty}$ tensor and can be modified to recover the standard Ricci curvature as well, provided the volume density is smooth.

-In this paper we accomplish two things. \ First, following \cite{BN08} we define a coarse Ricci operator at scale $t$ on any metric measure space. \ Second, we show that these converge as $t\rightarrow0$ when taken on a fixed smooth submanifold to the intrinsic coarse Ricci.
-In \cite{AW} we show there exists an explicit choice of scales $t_{n}$ $\rightarrow0$ such that the quantities converge \textit{almost surely }when computed from a set of $n$ points sampled from a smooth probability distribution on the manifold. \